dosaki/webcomicat-engine/README.md

 An installer is coming though, see [Issue #1](https://github.com/dosaki/webcomicat-engine/issues/1)

-##How to configure
+##3.
+Configuration

 1. Go to <your URL>/manageComic/
 2. Click "Settings" and change your configurations there.

-##How do I customize?
+##4.
+Customization

-You can't at the moment.
+You can't customize much at the moment.
 Sorry.
+Support for this is [planned](https://github.com/dosaki/webcomicat-engine/issues/5) though.

-##Found a bug?
+##5.
+Found a bug?
 Have a suggestion?

 Head on to the [issue list](https://github.com/dosaki/webcomicat-engine/issues) and [make a new issue](https://github.com/dosaki/webcomicat-engine/issues/new).
 Make sure your idea/bug report isn't there already.